3rd Combat Communications Group: Tactical communications at Tinker Air Force Base

 On 1 December 1952, Airways and Air Communications Service (AACS) established the 3rd AACS Squadron, Mobile at Tinker Air Force Base, Oklahoma as the unit to which were assigned all its assets that could be moved to respond to emergencies and contingencies in the continental United States.
 (Note: AACS simultaneously activated the 1st AACS Squadron, Mobile in the Pacific and the 2nd AACS Squadron, Mobile in Europe.)
 When AACS became Air Force Communications Service (AFCS) on 1 July 1961, the squadron became the 3rd Mobile Communications Squadron.

 Due to the expanding size of its mobile communications units, on 1 July 1964, the 3rd Mobile Communications Group organized at Tinker Air Force Base, Oklahoma, and assigned to the Air Force Communications Service (later, Air Force Communications Command (AFCC)) Upon its early reactivation in the continental United States, it incorporated the 1869th Facility Checking Squadron (1 October 1966 – 1 September 1971).
 Since 1964, it has been assigned to various organizations of the Air Force Communications Service/Command, on 1 October 1990 it became part of the Tactical Air Command, and then Air Combat Command.

 On 5 October 2009, the 3rd was realigned underneath the newly activated 689th Combat Communications Wing, headquartered at Robins Air Force Base, Georgia.
 With this realignment, the group now fell under the Twenty-Fourth Air Force and Air Force Space Command.

-The 3rd inactivated 30 September 2013, affecting more than 600 military billets, as the Air Force sownsized its deployable communications assets to match its reduction in combat forces.
+The 3rd inactivated 30 September 2013, affecting more than 600 military billets, as the Air Force downsized its deployable communications assets to match its reduction in combat forces.
 In addition, updated communications technology requires fewer personnel to erect and operate deployable communications systems.
 Simultaneously, the 689th Combat Communications Wing inactivated.

 Media reports state that the group was inactivated by order of the 2013 National Defense Authorization Act.
 However, no part of the act addresses the inactivation of the unit and no Air Force communications or tactical comm-electronics budget requests were denied by Congress.